scottyschup/ruby-curriculum/debugging/debugger.md

 ### Pay technical debt

-If you encounter buggy code that is poorly decomposed into methods *fix the design now*.
+If you encounter buggy code that is poorly decomposed into methods **fix the design now**.
 You're going to want to fix the design eventually anyway; refactoring will probably create new bugs to fix, so you might as well deal with this bug at the same time.

 More importantly, good code is the gift that keeps on giving.
-If this code is broken today, it's safe to assume that it will bit you in the ass with another bug a few days from now, too.
+If this code is broken today, it's safe to assume that it will bite you in the ass with another bug a few days from now, too.
 And every time you come back to this code, you'll be fighting its poor design as you try to deal with it.
 Try to fix it now once and for all.